Lundalogik/gulp-rev/readme.md

 Original file paths are stored at `file.revOrigPath`.
 This could come in handy for things like rewriting references to the assets.

+### Asset revString

+The revision string of each rev'd file is stored at `file.revString`.
+You can use this for customizing the file renaming, or for building different manifest formats.

+### Asset hashPrefix

+The hash prefix of each rev'd file is stored at `file.hashPrefix`.

 ### Asset hash

 The hash of each rev'd file is stored at `file.revHash`.
-You can use this for customizing the file renaming, or for building different manifest formats.

 ### Asset manifest